 Impact of a current partner on the timing of reconciliation

 For FTB, if both the individual and their current partner are not required to lodge a tax return, reconciliation can occur immediately following the end of the relevant income year provided all the other conditions for reconciliation are met.
-For CCS, if both the individual and their current partner are not required to lodge a tax return, both individuals are required to notify Centrelink of their actual ATI in order for reconciliation to occur.
+For CCS reconciliation to occur, if both the individual and their current partner are not required to lodge a tax return, both individuals are required to:

 If the individual and/or their current partner are required to lodge tax returns for the relevant income year, reconciliation can only occur after their income tax return/s have been lodged and all the other conditions for reconciliation are met.